jan107/ib-asio-docs-/entregables_hito_1/01-Red_de_Ontologías_Hércules/ASIO_Izertis_RedDeOntologiasHercules.md

 ## 2.1. prolegomena

-This early version of the core ontology ([asio-demo.ttl](https://git.izertis.com/universidaddemurcia/semantmurc/asio-docs/blob/master/entregables_hito_1/01-Red_de_Ontolog%C3%ADas_H%C3%A9rcules/asio-demo.owl)) is focused on addressing the competence questions provided by the University of Murcia and it includes already all the high-level classes necessary to deal with them.
+This first version of the core ontology ([asio-demo.ttl](https://git.izertis.com/universidaddemurcia/semantmurc/asio-docs/blob/master/entregables_hito_1/01-Red_de_Ontolog%C3%ADas_H%C3%A9rcules/asio-demo.owl)) is chiefly focused on addressing the competence questions provided by the University of Murcia and it includes already all the high-level classes necessary to deal with them.